tunib-ai/oslo/docs/source/tutorials/tensor_model_parallelism.md

 - [DeepSpeed documents](https://www.deepspeed.ai/getting-started/#launching-deepspeed-training)

 ## 1. Inference
-How to use the model parallelism for inference?
+How to use the tensor model parallelism for inference?

 ### 1.1.
 Create model and tokenizer
 ```python